RateCity.com.au

 While it’s technically possible to bid at auction without home loan pre-approval in place, it can be a risky business.

 If you’re the winning bidder at an auction, you’re obliged to pay a deposit on the property on the day of the sale, and there is no cooling-off period to let you back out of the deal.
-If you can’t organise your finance to back up your bid before the settlement date (which could be one to three months away), you could risk losing that deposit entirely, which could cost you hundreds of thousands of dollars in some cases, and see you miss out on your property purchase.
+If you can’t organise finance to back up your bid before the settlement date (which could be one to three months away), you could risk losing that deposit entirely, costing you hundreds of thousands of dollars in some cases, and missing out on your property purchase.

 Who can help organise your pre-approval?